-Liquid argon is an excellent scintillating medium because it produces a large amount of scintillation light.
+Scintillation light is a characteristic spectrum emitted by a scintillator material after excitation by ionizing radiation.
+Liquid argon is an excellent scintillating medium and produces a large amount of scintillation light.
 The nominal 500 V/cm electric field design of DUNE produces 26,000 scintillation photons per MeV of deposited energy.
 At lower electric fields, even more scintillation light is emitted due to more ionized electrons recombining with argon ions.
 Argon is also relatively transparent to its own scintillation light because light emission requires the dissociation of dimers formed by excited argon atoms, which are generally not present to reabsorb the propagating photons.
-The argon scintillation light spectrum is a narrow peak centered at 128 nm in the vacuum ultraviolet wavelength regime.
+The argon scintillation light spectrum features a narrow primary peak centered at 128 nm in the vacuum ultraviolet wavelength regime.
+Of the energy deposited by particles, $\sim 60\%$ produces scintillation light and $\sim 40\%$ produces ionized drift electrons.

-In TPCs, a charged particle ionizes the argon atoms, an applied electric field causes the ionized charge to drift towards the anode in a time span of milliseconds, and readout wires or planes record the detected charge pattern in space in two dimensions while the drift time reconstructs the third dimension.
-Of the energy deposited by particles, ~40% produces ionized drift electrons and \sim 60% produces scintillation light.
+In TPCs, a charged particle ionizes the argon atoms, an applied electric field causes the ionized charge to drift towards the anode over a time span of milliseconds, and readout wires or planes record the detected charge pattern in space in two dimensions while the drift time reconstructs the third dimension.
 Scintillation light does not provide fine spatial resolution of signals, but is still critical to measuring the third spatial dimension.
 Reconstructing the absolute position where particles pass through the volume requires knowing the time difference in arrival between scintillation light (time from emission to detection of order nanoseconds) and ionization drift electrons (velocity of 1 mm/ μ s).
 This is the only measurement of the absolute time for reconstruction of absolute position in nonbeam events such as supernova neutrinos and nucleon decays.
 The absolute position is key to defining fiducial volumes to exclude background signals and correct for the attenuation of charge signals in flight.